axsh/openvnet/docs/content/installation.md

 `openvnet` is an metapackage that depends on `openvnet-common`, `openvnet-vna`, `openvnet-vnmgr`, `openvnet-webapi` and `openvnet-vnctl`.
 It's just a convenient way to install all of those at once.

 Install [Redis](http://redis.io) and [MySQL server](https://www.mysql.com).
-Redis is required for OpenVNet's processes to communicate and MySQL for data storage.
+Redis is required for OpenVNet's processes to communicate and MySQL is used to store the network state.

 Though they're both required, they are not package dependencies because OpenVNet is distributed software.
 In a production environment, it is very likely for these packages to be installed on other machines than the OpenVNet processes themselves.

 ```bash
 yum install -y mysql-server redis